Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the current language changed callback to be invoked when the voice control setting language changes:
+- Set the current language changed callback to get invoked when the voice control setting language changes:

   ```c
   /* Callback */